 A Checklist Of Must-Do's For Families And Victims Of Catastrophic Accidents

 California personal injury laws define catastrophic injuries as severe, life-altering injuries.
-These could lead to permanent disfigurement, loss of mobility, loss of capacity to perform their jobs, loss of income, and significant emotional distress.
-These are often attributed to devastating accidents that leave victims unable to return to their everyday lives.
+These could lead to permanent disfigurement, mobility loss, capacity to perform their jobs, loss of income, and significant emotional distress.
+These are often attributed to devastating accidents that prevent victims from returning to their everyday lives.

 Thus, when someone is negligent and causes your accident, you must file a California catastrophic injury claim ASAP.
 Negligent parties and their insurance companies are liable in paying for the losses you suffer, so don't agree to low-balled offers that devalue or trivialize the permanent difficulties you'll suffer from the accident.

 What Do You Need To Do After A Catastrophic Accident?

 Victims are sometimes too injured to do all the steps in non-fatal car accidents.
 For example, you might not be able to get out of your car, find witnesses, or walk around the scene of the accident.
 However, there are a few things you can do even with limited mobility:

 1. Call 911